TSchotter/webserver-tomb/docs/10-nodejs-modules/advanced-modules.md

 ## Creating a Custom Session Store Module

-Let's create a complete example by building a custom SQLite session store as a module:
+Let's create a complete example by building a custom SQLite session store as a module.

+**Why extend Store?** The `express-session` package provides a base `Store` class that defines the interface for session stores.
+By extending this class, we ensure our custom store is compatible with `express-session` and implements all the required methods (`get`, `set`, `destroy`, etc.).
+You can find the Store class documentation in the [express-session npm package documentation](https://www.npmjs.com/package/express-session#store).
+You'll notice at the top of this documentation, the authors specifically mention that the default memory storage method is not designed for production.
+So we're going to use the database instead.

+When you create a custom session store, you need to:
+1. Import the `Store` class from `express-session`
+2. Extend it with your custom class
+3. Implement the required methods that `express-session` expects

 ```javascript
 // sqlite-session-store.js